pyodide/pyodide/docs/usage/faq.md

 assert h(9) == 80
 assert c == 2
 ```
-## How can I send a Python object from my server to Pyodide (or vice-versa)?
+## How can I send a Python object from my server to Pyodide?

 The best way to do this is with pickle.
 If the version of Python used in the
 server exactly matches the version of Python used in the client, then objects